The rise and fall of the sea level caused by gravitational forces from the moon and sun

 Ways to tell them apart:

-Tide refers to the rise and fall of sea levels caused by gravitational forces, mainly from the moon, while waves are generally created by wind flowing over the surface of the water.
+Tide refers to the rise and fall of sea levels caused by the combined effects of the gravitational forces exerted by the Moon, Sun, and rotation of the Earth, whereas waves are created by the wind blowing across the surface of the ocean.